 I don’t know how else to describe this piece of art, except a pink lady lying on her back with her legs in the air.
 I’m sure there’s no latent meaning behind this one.
 It’s just artsy, right?

-Here’s the cool part: There’s one room that you can actually walk inside to touch some of the ice creations.
+Here’s the cool part: There’s one room in the Fairbanks Ice Museum that you can actually walk inside to touch some of the ice creations.
 So we got to poke our heads through Eskimo sculptures and stand behind a bar made of ice and pretend to chug whiskey.
 It was all pretend.
 No real whiskey chugging here… just pretend…

 After we were given a few minutes to browse the icy goodness, the artist moved behind a glass wall and busted out his power tools to sculpt a plain block of ice into something pretty.